 Questionnaire

 To collect quantitative data, a questionnaire was used.
 The answers from this questionnaire provide objective data as a result from empirical measurements (Creswell, 2003).
 The questionnaire covered various aspects of everyday life starting with school in the morning to various activities after school, in their leisure time.
 This makes it easier to follow the sequence pattern enabling the children to easily recall what they are involved in.
 This gave opportunity for the research to get a wide perspective of children on various activities in the limited time available.
 However, misunderstandings can possibly arise both in conversation and in text, but mostly in the latter (Svennevig, 2001).
-The questions used were at level of the participants (10 years old) knowledge, and also make the content of the questions customized for achieving this goal.
+The questions used were at level of the participants (10 years old) knowledge, and also make the content of the questions customized for achieving this goal (confused about the last part of this sentence).
 To ensure validity, there was need to triangulate data by use of a second instrument, the drawings.

 Drawings